 Dating Culture

-Having a significant other is important in Korea.
 Couples often wear matching outfits when they go on dates and the 14th of every month is a day to honor love.

 Valentine’s day is celebrated slightly differently in Korea.
 Unlike western standards, Korean women traditionally give men gifts and shower them with love on Valentine’s day.

-However, roles reverse on “White Day”, March 14, where women receive gifts and it’s the man’s turn to sweep them off their feet.
-May 14th celebrates “Yellow Day” where couples wear yellow outfits and buy each other roses.
+However, roles reverse on “White Day” which is March 14.
+This is when women receive gifts and it’s the man’s turn to sweep them off their feet.

 So, what if you aren’t in a relationship?
 Fear not!
 That’s what “Black Day” is for!